 Inventory, lb : 0

-Sonoran garlic bulbs are covered in white or beige wrappers, with six to ten cloves per bulb.
-The bulbs of the Sonoran garlic are large with fat, distinctly purple variegated cloves.
-Typically the cloves are arranged in a single layer surrounding a central scape.
-Sonoran garlic is mild, with a true garlic flavor.
-The flavor offers an immediate pungency, followed by a smooth and mild aftertaste.
-Cooking Sonoran garlic will mellow out the garlic flavor and heat even more.
+Sonoran garlic bulbs are large and somewhat flattened in shape, averaging six to ten cloves per bulb.
+The outer wrappers are white, flakey, and firm and the inner clove wrappers are beige with flushes of pink and purple.
+The cloves are arranged in a single layer surrounding a central scape.
+Sonoran garlic offers an immediate pungency followed by a smooth, warm, and mild aftertaste.
+Cooking Sonoran garlic will reduce the pungent flavor and bring forth sweet and mild undertones.

-Sonoran garlic is available in the late spring through the early summer months.
+Sonoran garlic is available late spring through early summer.

-Sonoran garlic is botanically known as part of Allium sativum.
-Falling under the sub-group of turban garlic Sonoran is a weakly bolting hardneck type that has some softneck characteristics.
-Turban type garlics such as Sonoran are named as such as a result of the flattened, turban like shape of their umbel capsule.
-They are known as an early to sprout cultivator and are one of the first garlics of the season to be available at the market.
+Sonoran garlic, botanically classified as Allium sativum, is a turban, weakly bolting hardneck garlic.
+Turban garlic such as Sonoran is named for its flattened, turban-like shape of their umbel capsule.
+It is known as an early harvest cultivator, is easy to grow, and is one of the first garlic of the season to be available for market.

-Sonoran garlic can be used in a variety of applications both raw and cooked.
-As with all garlic, chopping, slicing, pressing and juicing releases the oils and flavor within the cloves.
-It can be roasted whole, or sliced, minced or pressed and used cooked or raw.
-Sonoran garlic does not have an overwhelming flavor and will shine in raw preparations such as bruschetta, salsa and compound butter.
-Its flavor pairs well with meats, fish, poultry, olive oil, pistachios and pine nuts, eggs, cream and butter based sauces, robust and mild cheeses, fresh herbs and a wide range of vegetables.
-Sonoran garlic will keep stored in a cool dry place for four to six months.
+Sonoran garlic can be used in both raw and cooked applications.
+It can be roasted whole, sliced, minced, or pressed and used in rice, stews, seafood dishes, and meat dishes.
+Sonoran garlic compliments flavors in raw preparations such as bruschetta, salsa, and marinades.
+Its flavor also pairs well with meats, fish, poultry, olive oil, pistachios and pine nuts, eggs, cream and butter-based sauces, robust and mild cheeses, fresh herbs and a wide range of vegetables.
+Sonoran garlic will keep up to six months when stored in a cool and dry place.

-Sonoran garlic is popular in Sonoran cuisine and has been popularly used in Mexico locally in recipes such as totoaba frita (fried totoaba), k’ola k’yalk’osenne (roasted tomatillo salsa), santa maria pinquito bean salad, and carne adovada con chiles el guique.
-Formerly a cash crop for Mexico, local varieties such as Sonoran garlic have seen a decline in production in recent years in their place of origin, Sonora, Mexico.
-This decline is a result of an influx of Chinese varieties on the marketplace and Mexico's inability to compete with China in the garlic market place due to a lack of modernization in farming methods combined with degeneration of seed and increased production costs.
+Sonoran garlic is popular in Sonoran cuisine and has been used Mexican dishes such as totoaba frita (fried totoaba fish), k'ola k'yalk'osenne (roasted tomatillo salsa), Rio Sonora garlic soup, and carne adovada con chiles el guique (red chili pork stew).
+Formerly a cash crop for Mexico, local varieties such as Sonoran garlic have seen a decline in production in recent years due to an influx of Chinese varieties in the marketplace.

 Recipes that include Sonoran Garlic.
 One is easiest, three is harder.